Topology of configuration space of the mean-field phi^4 model by Morse theory: Concluding remarks

-Nevertheless, in \cite{mhk} the authors have found the potential of the nearest-neighbor $2D$ version to have only three critical points, i.e. a saddle at the $0$-level set and two absolute minima at a level set proportional to $-N$, for values of the coupling constant $J$ large enough.
+Nevertheless, in \cite{mhk} the authors have found the potential of the nearest-neighbor $2D$ $\phi^4$ model to have only three critical points, i.e. a saddle at the $0$-level set and two global minima at a $v$-level set proportional to $-N$, for values of the coupling constant $J$ large enough.
 Let $J_0(N)$ be the minimum value of $J$ for which the critical points are only three at fixed $N$.
 It turns out that $J_0(N)$ allegedly goes as $N^2$, so that, starting from $J_0(N)$ and $N$, new critical points, whose critical levels belong to $(v_{min},0)$, necessarily arise while increasing $N$.
-This is not a proof that the minimum gap cannot be proportional to $N$, but if this were not true, then the minimum gap should be necessarily proportional to $N$ even in the nearest-neighbor $2D$ version.
+This is not a proof that the gap cannot be proportional to $N$, but if this were not true, then the gap should be necessarily proportional to $N$ even in the nearest-neighbor $2D$ $\phi^4$ model.

-Another remarkable fact is that the SBPT occurs even in correspondence of $\Sigma_{v,N}$'s which are topological equivalent to an $N$-sphere.
-This means that a further SB mechanism must exist besides the topological one working for $v\in [v',0]$.
+Another remarkable fact is that the thermodynamic critical potential $\overline{v}_c$ can also be placed in correspondence of $\Sigma_{v,N}$'s which are topological equivalent to an $N$-sphere.
+This means that a further $\mathbb{Z}_2$-SB mechanism must exist besides the topological one working for $v\in [v_{min},v')$.
 In other words, the ergodicity of a $\Sigma_{v,N}$ cannot be guaranteed by the only assumption that it is homeomorphic to an $N$-sphere, as is already arisen from the $2D$ $\phi^4$ model.
-Further studies about the asymptotic diffeomorphicity \cite{gfp} of the $\Sigma_{v,N}$ in correspondence to the critical point may be a natural line of future research.
+We cannot even be sure that the topological mechanism acts in $v\in [v',0]$ because we cannot apply the sufficiency condition in \cite{bc}.
+A possible solution is put forward in \cite{b3}, where it is shown that the $\mathbb{Z}_2$-SB can be entailed by dumbbell-shaped $\Sigma_{v,N}$'s.
+In this scenario, the thermodynamic critical potential is exactly in correspondence with a particular $\Sigma_{v,N}$ acting as a divider between the dumbbell-shaped $\Sigma_{v,N}$'s and those that are not, for which the $\mathbb{Z}_2$ symmetry is intact.

 To conclude, we hope that this work may give useful hints to deepen our understanding of the role of geometry and topology of configuration space in phase transitions phenomenon.
+A natural development may be to research sufficiency conditions for other symmetry groups, e.g. O(2), O(3),... and so on, based on the concepts here discussed.